HaiHoang433/BCR_Final_2/README.md

 ## Introduction

-The project is using my CNN1 model to test the first 1,000 validation images from CIFAR-10 dataset using STM32F4 Disocvery.
+The project is using my CNN1 model to test the first 1,000 validation images from CIFAR-10 dataset using STM32F4 Discovery.
 The results from STM32CubeIDE have been compared with the Google Colab version.

-We use main Reference for SD Card Read/Write Module: https://blog.naver.com/PostView.naver?blogId=eziya76&logNo=221188701172&redirect=Dlog&widgetTypeCall=true&noTrackingCode=true&directAccess=false
+We use main eeference for SD Card Read/Write Module: https://blog.naver.com/PostView.naver?blogId=eziya76&logNo=221188701172&redirect=Dlog&widgetTypeCall=true&noTrackingCode=true&directAccess=false

 ## Hardware Needed